 Firezat Fire Shield Information

-How Can a Firezat Fire Shields Help Save My Family Home?
+How Can Firezat Fire Shields Help Save My Family Home?

 Quick Answers to the Main Questions

 Eaves are a major fire and heat trap so make sure you cover them.
 Burning debris is blown and trapped against your home and that heat rises and is focused under the eaves and extremely hot and a mojor ignition point.
 Next, cover the walls of your home, especially the lower parts that may trap blown burning debris against the structure.
 Finally wooden decks should be protected.
 Make sure if the deck is near the ground and is open below that you seal that area so burning debris and embers can’t blow under and start a fire.
 This is another major fire trap.

 Some people will get a 1 or 2 fire shields each year and add to their ability to protect until they can cover the whole house if needed.
 Even if you just cover the roof and facing walls you have greatly increased the chances of your home surviving.

 There is no one right way to wrap a structure, but there are some easy basics that help get the job done.
 Make sure you start with a plan.
 You may feel in the beginning you’re not sure, but after you have covered one wall you will be pro, and after two walls, an expert.
 It quickly makes sense.

 The best time to install is early in the morning or late evening before the winds pickup, light allowing.
 Always be careful when on ladders, roofs, transporting material and with tools.